THE RAGGED WEAVE OF YESTERDAY

 Before retiring from full-time work, Andy was an academic and practitioner educational psychologist and published extensively in this capacity for over 30 years.

-Andy is currently working on his first novel – Whereof One Cannot Speak – which examines the effects of family secrets over four generations of one family.
+Andy has recently completed his first novel – Never: A Word which examines the effects of family secrets over four generations of one family.
+It will be published in 2020.

 In an interview with Elaine Aldred for the Nottingham Festival of Words he outlined the ways in which his various writing activities, including in his professional career as a psychologist, have informed and interacted with each other.